 - Peel off the skin and chop them into small pieces

 - Heat oil/ghee in a pan.
-Once hot, add green chili, garlic ginger paste and fry for a minute
+Once hot, add green chilli, garlic ginger paste and fry for a minute

-- Add tomatoes, basil leaves and cook for 2-3 minutes
+- Add tomatoes, and basil leaves and cook for 2-3 minutes

-- Add cooked rice, black pepper powder, salt and mix well
+- Add cooked rice, black pepper powder, and salt and mix well

 - Cook for a couple of minutes and take off the flame